mvxivy/lokalise-cli/README.md

 | processesOptions.files | options for files process                         | string | - |

 Possible options for [`processesOptions.keys`](https://developers.lokalise.com/reference/list-all-keys) and [`processesOptions.files`](https://developers.lokalise.com/reference/download-files) can be found in the Lokalise API documentation.

+## Feature plans
+- [ ] Node.js use case for to enable expansion and customization of functionality